hypre-space/hypredrive/docs/usrman-src/interfaces_fortran.rst

 Fortran Interface
 =================

-The Fortran interface provides thin bindings to the public ``HYPREDRV_`` C API.
+The Fortran interface provides thin bindings to the Fortran-compatible subset of the public ``HYPREDRV_`` C API.
 It supports Fortran applications that use MPI and need hypredrive without C glue code.
+APIs that require C pointer-to-array contracts not represented by this module, including the discrete gradient, curl, coordinate, and coarse-Schur setters, remain available through the C and C++ interfaces.

 Prerequisites
 -------------